AllStarLink/ASL3/README-old-alpha.md

 - Compile directives for more archicetures

 ## Install
 In order to test this version, you must be accepted as an alpha tester.
 During the alpha testing phase the repository is private.
-Contact Naveen on Slack for access to the private repo.
+Contact Tim WD6AWP on Slack for access to the private repo.
 You need a username on Github and a personal access token.
 See creating an access token on github.

 Configuration files from previous versions of ASL app_rpt are not compatible with the ASL3.
 Some of the “conf” files may appear the same, while others will look completely different.